2023 Best Political Science & Government Schools in North Carolina

 Top 10 Best Political Science & Government Schools

-Our analysis found Wake Forest University to be the best school for political science and government students who want to pursue a degree in North Carolina.
-Wake Forest University is a medium-sized private not-for-profit school located in the medium-sized city of Winston-Salem.
+Our 2023 rankings named Wake Forest University the best school in North Carolina for political science and government students.
+Wake Forest University is a medium-sized private not-for-profit school located in the midsize city of Winston-Salem.

 After completing their degree, political science graduates from Wake Forest University carry an average student debtload of $20,489.